prints-of-darkness/R3G3B2-Simple-Converter/README.md

 # r3g3b2 Image Converter

 ## Overview

-`r3g3b2.c` is a command-line utility designed to convert RGB images into 8-bit RGB332 format.
-This format is specifically needed for certain TFT graphics controllers, such as the LT7683.
-The program also includes several dithering options to improve the visual quality of the reduced color space.
-Additionally, it offers gamma correction, contrast, and brightness adjustments.
+`r3g3b2` is a command-line utility designed to convert RGB images into an 8-bit RGB332 format.
+This specific format is commonly used with TFT graphics controllers, such as the LT7683.
+In addition to color space conversion, the program offers several dithering options to improve the visual quality of the reduced color palette.
+Furthermore, it provides adjustments for gamma correction, contrast, and brightness.

 ## Features

--   **RGB to RGB332 Conversion:** Converts standard 24-bit RGB images into 8-bit RGB332 format.
+-   **RGB to RGB332 Conversion:** Converts standard 24-bit RGB images to an 8-bit RGB332 format.
--   **Dithering:** Supports four dithering methods to minimize color banding:
+-   **Dithering Algorithms:** Includes four dithering methods to mitigate color banding artifacts:
     -   Floyd-Steinberg
     -   Jarvis
     -   Atkinson
     -   Bayer 16x16
--   **Gamma Correction:** Allows for gamma adjustment.
+-   **Gamma Correction:** Allows for adjusting the gamma value to fine-tune image brightness and contrast.
--   **Contrast and Brightness Control:** Enables adjustment of contrast and brightness levels.
+-   **Contrast and Brightness Control:** Provides independent controls for adjusting image contrast and brightness.
--   **Image Loading:** Uses the `stb_image` library to load various image formats (e.g., PNG, JPG, BMP).
+-   **Broad Image Format Support:** Leverages the `stb_image` library for loading various common image formats (e.g., PNG, JPG, BMP).
--   **Output to C Header File:** Writes the converted image data as a C array within a header file.
+-   **C Header Output:** Generates a C-compatible header file containing the converted image data as a static array, ideal for embedded systems.
--   **Optional Debug Output:**  (when compiled with `-DDEBUG_BUILD`) Can write intermediate and final processed images to BMP for visual debugging.
+-   **Debug Output (Optional):** The program can generate intermediate and final processed images in BMP format for debugging purposes by using the `-debug` flag.
--   **Command-Line Interface:** Provides options to set the input, output file, dithering method, gamma, contrast, and brightness values.
+-   **Command-Line Interface:** The program's behavior is fully controlled through command-line arguments, allowing for flexibility and batch processing.

 ## Compilation

-To compile the code, use a C compiler that supports C99 or later:
+To compile the code, you will need a C compiler that supports the C99 standard or later.
+Use the following command:

 	gcc r3g3b2.c -o r3g3b2 -lm

-To enable debug mode, add the DEBUG_BUILD define

-	gcc r3g3b2.c -o r3g3b2 -lm -DDEBUG_BUILD

-This will generate an executable named r3g3b2.
-The -lm flag links the math library, which is required for the gamma correction.
+The -lm flag is essential, as it links the math library, which is required for gamma correction.
+This will create an executable named r3g3b2.

 ## Usage

+The program is executed from the command line using the following structure:

-	r3g3b2 -i <input file> -o <output file> [-dm <method>] [-g <gamma>] [-c <contrast>] [-b <brightness>] [-h]
+	r3g3b2 -i <input file> -o <output file> [-dm <method>] [-g <gamma>] [-c <contrast>] [-b <brightness>] [-debug <debug_filename>] [-h]

 ### Options

--   -i <input file>: Specifies the input image file path.
+-   -i <input file>: Specifies the path to the input image file.

--   -o <output file>: Specifies the output header file path.
+-   -o <output file>: Specifies the path to the output C header file.

--   -dm <method>: Sets the dithering method:
+-   -dm <method>: Selects the dithering method:

     -   0: Floyd-Steinberg